-I recently had the pleasure of meeting with leaders of Local 17 of the American Federation of Government Employees (AFGE) to talk about whistleblower protections for federal employees.
+We recently met with leaders of Local 17 of the American Federation of Government Employees (AFGE) to talk about whistleblower protections for federal employees.
 Local 17 represents employees at the Veterans Administration (VA), which for years has generated more whistleblower complaints than any other federal agency.

 The Office of Special Counsel (OSC), which investigates federal employee whistleblower claims, reported that last year it received 1,046 complaints from the VA while the Army, the federal agency with second-highest number of complaints, had 330.
 Meanwhile, the Social Security Administration had just one.

-I began my presentation on whistleblower rights with this quote from a 2012 Congressional report on the Whistleblower Protection Enhancement Act (WPEA): “It is critical that employees know that the protection for disclosing wrongdoing is extremely broad and will not be narrowed retroactively by future MSPB or court opinions.
+We began our presentation on whistleblower rights with this quote from a 2012 Congressional report on the Whistleblower Protection Enhancement Act (WPEA): “It is critical that employees know that the protection for disclosing wrongdoing is extremely broad and will not be narrowed retroactively by future MSPB or court opinions.
 Without that assurance, whistleblowers will hesitate to come forward.”

 This quote reminds us that the federal Whistleblower Protection Act (WPA) serves a remedial purpose and should be construed and applied to fulfill that purpose.
 Sadly, for too many decades, judges deciding federal employee whistleblower cases have not shown that they take this purpose to heart.